apify/apify-docs/sources/platform/actors/development/actor_definition/output_schema.md

 ### Nested structures

 The most frequently used data formats present the data in a tabular format (Output tab table, Excel, CSV).
 In case an Actor produces nested JSON structures, there is a need to transform the nested data into a flat tabular format.
-There are three ways to flatten the data:
+You can flatten the data in following ways:

 **1)** use `transformation.flatten` to flatten the nested structure of specified fields.
 Flatten transforms the nested object into a flat structure. e.g. with `flatten:["foo"]`, the object `{"foo": {"bar": "hello"}}` is turned into `{"foo.bar": "hello"}`.
-Once the structure is flattened, it is necessary to use the flattened property name in both `transformation.fields` and [`display.properties`](http://display.properties), otherwise, fields might not be fetched or configured properly in the UI visualization.
+Once the structure is flattened, it is necessary to use the flattened property name in both `transformation.fields` and `display.properties`, otherwise, fields might not be fetched or configured properly in the UI visualization.

 **2)** use `transformation.unwind` to deconstruct the nested children into parent objects.